Lich-Corals/linux-file-converter-addon/CODE_OF_CONDUCT.md

 Contributor Covenant is stewarded by the Organization for Ethical Source and licensed under CC BY-SA 4.0.
 To view a copy of this license, visit [https://creativecommons.org/licenses/by-sa/4.0/](https://creativecommons.org/licenses/by-sa/4.0/)

 This version of the Contributor Covenant Code of Conduct has been edited: The criteria 'race' and 'color' have been removed because it seemed racist to divide human beings into 'races' and 'colo(u)rs'.
+Also, *Other Restrictions 2)* and its sub-points have been edited.

 For answers to common questions about Contributor Covenant, see the FAQ at [https://www.contributor-covenant.org/faq](https://www.contributor-covenant.org/faq).
 Translations are provided at [https://www.contributor-covenant.org/translations](https://www.contributor-covenant.org/translations).
 Additional enforcement and community guideline resources can be found at [https://www.contributor-covenant.org/resources](https://www.contributor-covenant.org/resources).
 The enforcement ladder was inspired by the work of [Mozilla’s code of conduct team](https://github.com/mozilla/inclusion).